 - 1. Right whales are skim feeders.
 They move through the water with their mouths open allowing food and water to pass through their baleen as they move. - 2.
-To demonstrate this, fill a plastic container with water (this represents the ocean), drop in rosemary (this represents copepods, right whales' primary food source). - 3.
+To demonstrate this, fill a large clear container with water (this represents the ocean), drop in rosemary or parsley (this represents copepods, right whales' primary food source). - 3.
 Tell students they will need to use their imaginations.
-The glass will represent a whale's open mouth and the comb represents the baleen.
+The small glass cup or jar will represent a whale's open mouth and the comb represents the baleen.
 Hold the comb at the top of the opening of the glass so that the teeth of the comb hang down towards the opening of the glass. - 4.
 Move the jar though the water so that the rosemary sticks to the teeth of the comb as you move it.
 This represents skim feeding.